-In order to become a Just Eat CSN Shareholder and subject to such Just Eat Shareholder satisfying the eligibility criteria set out by the Equiniti Nominee for participation in the CSN Facility, a Just Eat Shareholder who holds their Just Eat Shares in certificated form (that is, not in CREST) must complete the Form of Acceptance and return the completed form to the Equiniti Nominee in accordance with the procedure described in the "-Procedure to opt into the CSN Facility" below.
+In order to become a Just Eat CSN Shareholder and subject to such Scheme Shareholder satisfying the eligibility criteria set out by the Equiniti Nominee for participation in the CSN Facility, a Scheme Shareholder who holds their Scheme Shares in certificated form (that is, not in CREST) must complete the CSN Facility opt-in form and return the completed form to the Equiniti Nominee in accordance with the procedure described in the "-Procedure to opt into the CSN Facility" below.

-Each eligible Just Eat CSN Shareholder will receive their interests in New Shares by means of the CSN Facility.
+Each Just Eat CSN Shareholder will receive their interests in New Shares by means of the CSN Facility.
 Further information on the rights of holders of Just Eat Takeaway.com CDIs to receive dividends and to vote at Takeaway.com shareholder meetings is set out in the "-Rights attaching to the Just Eat Takeaway.com CDIs" below.

-Within 14 days from the Effective Date (in relation to Just Eat CSN Shareholders who have accepted the Takeaway.com Offer prior to the Effective Date), the Equiniti Nominee will send to the Just Eat CSN Shareholders participating in the CSN Facility a CSN Facility statement.
+Within 14 days from the Effective Date, the Equiniti Nominee will send to the Just Eat CSN Shareholders participating in the CSN Facility a CSN Facility statement.